datapack-overflow/that-one-datapack/README.md

 ## Frequently Asked Questions
 Q: Why make a Minecraft datapack instead of a Forge/Fabric mod?

-A: I don't know enough Java and also because making a mod can break Minecraft to unplayable levels.
+A: I don't know enough Java and also because making a mod can break Minecraft to unplayable levels (or even unlaunchable too!).

+Q: Where's the code?

+A: I am making it.
+Be patient (please).